 It was just over a decade ago, in 2007, that Pied Piper propelled Boy Blue to new heights in the world of UK theatre; first performed at Theatre Royal Stratford East, who had supported Asante and Sandy through its creation, it found a further home at the Barbican, London and won a Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.

-With a company ethos befitting of the founders roots, and a long-term commitment to education, Boy Blue can be found running a highly respected dance education program in east London.
+With a company ethos befitting of the founders roots, and a long-term commitment to education, Boy Blue can be found running a highly respected dance education programme in east London.
 Using a typically unique approach, they enable more than 100 young dancers to train weekly alongside professionals.
-In addition, their work Emancipation of Expressionism is a set work of the AQA GCSE Dance syllabus – the first hip-hop dance theatre piece to be included – and was recently filmed by Director Danny Boyle and screened on BBC2.
+In addition, their work Emancipation of Expressionism is a set work of the AQA GCSE Dance syllabus – the first hip-hop dance theatre piece to be included – and was filmed by Director Danny Boyle and screened on BBC2 (2018).